Niedorajda

 Niedorajda is a 1937 Polish comedy film directed by Mieczysław Krawicz and produced by the Rex-Film studio.
 This comedy was also shown in the USA under the title Good for Nothing.

-The film stars Adolf Dymsza playing a character who dresses up as a young girl, an alleged twin sister.
+The film stars Adolf Dymsza playing a character who dresses up as a young girl, an alleged twin sister to gain the confidence of his sweetheart's guardian.